boyuandeng/vision_locomotion_go1/README.md

 ## Usage
 Completely follow the steps of the original warehouse for installation

-`First:`If you want to build this repo, please note that change the [path](./controller/CMakeLists.txt) in line 8 and 22,23, which is your torch package
+`First:`If you want to build this repo, please note that change the [path](./controller/CMakeLists.txt) on line 8 and 22,23, which is your torch package

 `tips:`There may be a `touch` issue, like: